petar/maymounkov.org/articles/plural_markets_and_the_creative_uncertainty_of_open_source/open_source_equity.md

 $$\sqrt{s_{i,x}\cdot h_i}=\sqrt{\frac{D}{2}\frac{D}{2}}=\frac{D}{2}$$

 becomes linear in the budget.
 This breaks the plurality of the voting mechanism, as it amounts to giving the attacker a one-person-one-vote power (or rather one-dollar-one-vote, in our case).
 Nevertheless, the idea of basing voting power on two input components has merit, as long as users cannot freely control the relative relationship between the components.

+## Some parting words

+I've described here a "first-stab" at designing a marketplace for open source financing.
+The design is far from perfect.
+Mainly I find it to be a way of highlighting the hard problems:
+- Asynchronous voting is a common practical problem.
+What are effective arbitrage mechanisms in this setting?
+- Are there plural mechanisms that are also intrinsically Sybil resilient?
+What is a good formal model?
+- Are there ways to attack the asynchronous voting process using carefully timed financial operations?